GarveyJLi/cse15l-lab-reports/lab1.md

    RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.
    This key is not known by any other names
    Are you sure you want to continue connecting (yes/no/[fingerprint])?
-   Please type 'yes', 'no' or the fingerprint: yes
+   Please type 'yes', 'no' or the fingerprint:
    ```

-3. Type yes to continue.
+3. Enter yes to continue.
 The next bit of output should now look like this:

    ```
    Warning: Permanently added 'ieng6.ucsd.edu' (RSA) to the list of known hosts.